View Document Text

 Summary of Material Changes

-“The Bensboro Companies” have ceased operations as of July 31, 2025.
-This affects
+“The Bensboro Companies” had ceased operations as of July 31, 2025, affecting

 disclosures made under the following sections, largely by removing references to The